 Calories for men

 Young men have significantly more calorie needs.
-In contrast, middle-aged men must be more active to eat the same number of calories.
+In contrast, middle-aged men must be more active to eat the same calories.
 After 65, a man’s calorie needs drop.
 To stay healthy and fit, he must exercise and perform biological activities.
 Regardless of a man’s age, to lose a pound a week, he must eat 500 calories less.